July 26, 2017

 The UK IPO will not reject an application on the basis of similar marks being on the register, but they will provide you with a list of such similar marks following examination.
 They may notify the owners of such similar marks of the publication of your application.
 Once published, you mark will be subject to a two month opposition period whereby such owners can choose to oppose your mark.

 If you have a mark which you would like to register, do please contact us.
-Our team of specialist intellectual property lawyers will be able to advise you in further detail in relation to the above.
+Our team will be able to advise you in further detail in relation to the above.